AndrewEffendi/Packet-Sniffer/README.md

 ## Concluding Remarks
 This project successfully demonstrates the implementation of a functional packet sniffer with real-time analysis capabilities.
-While achieving its core objectives of packet capture, protocol analysis, and threat detection, the project also revealed various areas for potential improvement and future development.
+While achieving its core objectives of packet capture, traffic analysis, and threat detection, the project also revealed various areas for potential improvement and future development.
 The experience gained through this implementation provides valuable insights into network programming, security monitoring, and full-stack application development.